mdn/content/files/en-us/web/api/highlight/keys/index.md

 ### Return value

-A new iterator object containing the values for each `Range` object in the given `Highlight`, in insertion order.
+A new iterator object containing each `Range` object in the given `Highlight`, in insertion order.

 ## Specifications